 Network Scanner scans your network by leveraging the endpoints in your network.
 Saner’s Network Scanner is built on a hub and spoke model – which effectively reduces the scan time required to scan and discover vulnerabilities in your network – making the entire process seamless and continuous.

-Refer Saner Network Scanner User Guide to learn more.
+Refer to the Saner Network Scanner User Guide to learn more.

 Authentication